Zero asymptotics for successive derivatives of hyperexponential functions with finite essential singularities: Microscopic local laws at essential singularities

-\section{Reduced local models at essential singularities}
+\subsection{Reduced local models at essential singularities}

-In this section we study the reduced local model at an essential singularity, obtained by retaining only the algebraic factor and the highest-order singular term in the exponent.
-The resulting microscopic laws refine the atoms of Theorem~\ref{thm:limit} on the natural blow-up scale.
+We first identify the exactly solvable highest-term reduction at a finite essential singularity, obtained by retaining the algebraic factor and the highest-order singular term in the exponent.
+This reduced model supplies the explicit microscopic measure used in the full local theorem proved in Subsection~\ref{sec:full-local-factor}.

 Let $c_j$ be a zero of $T$ of multiplicity $m_j$, set $\alpha_j:=p_j-\nu_j$, and write

 where $E_j^{\mathrm{reg}}$ is holomorphic near $c_j$.
 Then